xazi99/Intro-HTML-CSS/README.md

 NAVIGATION
 Each link is wrapped in an element with the correct URL and then enclosed with "li" element to make a list for links.
-You have to wrap the entire link with "ul" element to show that it is an unordered list. encompass the entire link with "nav" to show that the link is a navigation site, you have to apply the CSS styling because without the CSS styling it appears as a plain list
+You have to wrap the entire link with "ul" element to show that it is an unordered list. encompass the entire link with "nav" to show that the link is a navigation site, you have to apply the CSS styling because without the CSS styling it appears as a plain list.

+#UNIT 5
+GRAPHICS AND IMAGES
+The are four elements for imagi